18F/omniauth-myusa/README.md

 ## Before You Begin

-Sign in into the [MyUSA developer](https://my.usa.gov/developer) and create an application.
+Sign in to [MyUSA](https://my.usa.gov/developer) and register an application.
 You will need to provide a redirect URI which is "YOUR_SITE/auth/myusa/callback" by default.
 Take note of your Consumer Key and Consumer Secret.

 ## Using This Strategy